Sitir/Mobile-Hybrid-Tools/README.md

          private synch_New_Data(){
+              //cleanSettimeout if exist
                if (this.synch_tiemout != null) {
                    clearTimeout(this.synch_tiemout);
                  }
                        let now = new Date();
                       //last_synch is var which is savaed to user data when was last synchronisation.
+                      //We recalculate time to synchonisation and we set again.
-                       let time_to_synch = ( now.getTime() - new Date(lastsynch).getTime() )
+                      //Also is necessary to check if number is under 0. let time_to_synch = ( now.getTime() - new Date(lastsynch).getTime() )

             this.synch_tiemout = settimeout(() => {